cabforum/servercert/docs/BR.md

 ##### 3.2.2.4.4 Email to a Constructed Address

-Confirm the Applicant's control over the FQDN by
+Confirm the Applicant's control over the FQDN by:

 1. Sending an email to one or more addresses created by using 'admin', 'administrator', 'webmaster', 'hostmaster', or 'postmaster' as the local part, followed by the at-sign ("@"), followed by an Authorization Domain Name; and
 2. including a Random Value in the email; and